Sjord/Sjord.github.io/_posts/2022-11-13-running-etherkey-on-arduino-leonardo.md

 ## Current setup with Teensy

 At my last job I got a [Teensy 3.2](https://www.pjrc.com/store/teensy32.html) as a gift.
 This is a pretty powerful microcontroller that can also pretend to be a USB keyboard.
-As software I use [Etherkey](https://github.com/Flowm/etherkey), which is made for this job.
+The Teensy runs [Etherkey](https://github.com/Flowm/etherkey), which is made for this job.
 It converts input on the serial port to key presses on the virtual keyboard.
 To connect my laptop to the Teensy I use a [cheap USB to UART serial converter](/2019/03/20/usb-to-serial-uart/).

 <img src="/images/etherkeysetup.png" width="100%">